NC State rolling, West Virginia reeling entering matchup

 West Virginia went the transfer route after losing its star passer and most of its receiving production, adding Austin Kendall (Oklahoma) at quarterback and Sean Ryan (Temple) and George Campbell (Florida State) at receiver.

 But the Mountaineers have serious blocking issues on the offense line.
-They are dead last in the Bowl Subdivision with an average of 1.1 yard per rush.
+They are last in the Bowl Subdivision with an average of 1.1 yard per rush.

 “I think this is our first real test, the first real adversity this football team has had and how do we handle it?” coach Neal Brown said.
 “How do we respond?
 I think this week will be a good indication of where we’re at as far as being able to respond to things that don’t necessarily go our way.”